TEALSK12/introduction-to-computer-science/culture_day_lesson_d.md

     * Share and decide
         * Find a partner, and share your list with each other.
-        * Agree on 2 people from your combined list to interview
+        * Agree on 2 people from your combined list to interview together

 2.  **Preparing for the interview**

-     * In your pairs, prepare a list of interview questions for each person (they may be different)
+     * In your pairs, prepare a list of interview questions for each person (questions may be different)
      * Encourage students to think about the different people around them:
         * those who work in technology organizations
         * those who have technical positions in other types of organizations
         * could be friend, relative, or even someone that you can approach
      * Encourage students to create a variety of questions, for example:
-       * what does your work day look like?
+        * what does your typical work day look like?
         * what do you like, or not like, about your job?
         * what inspires you?
         * what are some challenges?
         * what educational background is needed to do your job?
         * what kind of technical skills are needed in your job?
-        * any advice for students?
+        * what advice do you have for students?
-     * Remind students to be professional and respectful when interviewing.
-Avoid questions that may be awkward or too personal (like salary), and always thank the person for their time.

 3. **Conducting the interview**

     * Each pair should make a plan of how to conduct the interview in the coming week.
     * This should be done outside of class time.
-    * Take notes during the interview
+     * Remind students to be professional and respectful when interviewing
+         *  Contact the person first to arrange a time and place to meet
+         *  Be punctual;  if working with a partner, remember to introduce everyone.
+         *  Tell them the purpose of the interview is for you (students) to learn more about technology related careers
+         *  Avoid questions that may be awkward or too personal (like salary), and always thank the person for their time.
+         *  Take some notes, while still listening and being attentive
     * After the interview talk with each other about key points, and personal take-aways
          * What surprised you?
          * What was interesting?
+         * What did you learn?
         * Did you feel inspired or get ideas about possibilities jobs you could do in the future?
     * Together, write 1-2 paragraphs of reflection
-    * Each group can prepare a few powerpoint slides (or photos, brochures, or grab bag items) to capture findings and reflections, which can be used to share with peers.
+    * Together, prepare a few powerpoint slides (or photos, brochures, or grab bag items) to capture your interview findings and reflections, which to use for sharing with peers.

  4.  **Share with peers**
 Ask each pair to share highlights, and key reflections,  with the class.

 ## Accommodation/Differentiation
 * Students who have little experience with interviews may practice interviewing one another in the class with a few simple questions.
-*
+* Some students new to the community, or have very few family members, may struggle to think of others to interview.
+They may be encouraged to consider teacher or other technical staff in the school.
+* Working with a partner may alleviate some possible anxiety related to a face-to-face interview.